dayanandXdarpan/Gitgrade/README.md

 ---

-## 🎯 What is GitGrade?
+## 🎯 What is GitGradeAnalyzer?

-GitGrade is an **intelligent repository evaluation system** that analyzes GitHub repositories from a **recruiter's perspective**.
-Unlike traditional linters that find bugs, GitGrade assesses what makes a developer **hireable** based on their public code.
+GitGradeAnalyzer is an **intelligent repository evaluation system** that analyzes GitHub repositories from a **recruiter's perspective**.
+Unlike traditional linters that find bugs, GitGradeAnalyzer assesses what makes a developer **hireable** based on their public code.

 > 💡 **The Problem**: Students don't know how their GitHub looks to recruiters.
 GitGrade bridges that gap.